 - 1. Students complete an online application.
 They upload required documents and request official transcripts from previous institutions (including the last 60 hours earned). - 2.
-The Associate Director of Graduate Admissions notifies the applicant when the application is complete. - 3.
-After the deadline for submitting applications, the Associate Director of Graduate Admissions forwards the completed applications to the Speech-Language Pathology Program Director.
-The Program Director and faculty review the applications, using a rubric to evaluate the personal statement, GPA, and recommendation letters. - GPA Scoring
+A Recruitment Coordinator notifies the applicant when the application is complete. - 3.
+After the deadline for submitting applications, a Recruitment Coordinator forwards the completed applications to the Speech-Language Pathology Program Director.
+The Program Director and faculty review the applications, using a rubric to evaluate the personal statement, GPA, and recommendation letters.

+• GPA Scoring